mrciolino/wiki-backup/timeline.md

 - As a reward for bringing him back, Bane grants Adalynn her choice of 10th level spells from his collection.
 Bane grants her the Blade of Cataclysm, Ushorans Catastrophe, and Moving Mountains spells.
 - The party meets up with Spoops in Wegate.
 Bazzdows uses Dio to locate a potion master.
 He detects one far to the south east, thenparty travels there and meets Baxter Stradavahri.
 - On their way back to Wegate, the party find a giant hermit crab with a shipwreck for a shell.
 Within the shipwreck they find the phylactery of a lich.
 Spoops soul steals the phylactery, extracting the soul of a lich from the necrotic wars.
 After introductions are made, the Lich pledges loyalty to Spoops and reverence for Ralindu before being allowed to return to a living body.
+- Bazzdows draws a card and is grented 50 gems, each worth 1000 gold.
 - Hunting down the last devastation vermin
 - Spoops magically obtains the can of whoop ass.
 - The party hunts down and fights the devastation Beetle.